If working from home stresses you out, it’s time to declutter your office.

 Be ruthless, decisive and confident in your decisions.
 Every decluttered item opens up space for your most used items to have an easily accessible home.
 You’ll also create space for your best ideas to flourish.

-TIP: follow the Clear Your Life Method to avoid overwhelm while you declutter your office, it’s available at the end of this article.
+TIP: follow the Clear Your Life Method to avoid overwhelm while you declutter your office, it’s available here.

 3. Tame Your Paper Clutter